 The Jan McDonald softball field was made possible by the generous donations of the Gary Glenn family.
 Gary Glenn is a University trustee and athletics benefactor from Travelers Rest.
 The new softball field was named in honor of Jan McDonald, the long-time athletic director, and former head softball coach.

 The Angie and Sam Kelly Strength and Conditioning Center was made possible by Angie and Sam Kelly and by the SAM group.
 The Center is 5,000-square feet and is located in the Athletic Complex.
 It is designed to accommodate weight and Strength training for all Crusader student-athletes.

 Dr. Barbara McCormick House.
 The two-story white home on N. Tigerville Road was built by the John Wood family and named in honor of Dr. Barbara McCormick, class of 1955, for her dedicated service to her alma mater.
 The home is now used to house the North Greenville University Office of University Marketing and Creative Services; and the Office of Communication.
 Now the house is occupied by the Office of Advancement and University Engagement.

 Ralph and Marion Hendricks Athletic Center was constructed in 2005, along with Younts Stadium.
-Hendricks, as it is known by most, is the hub of the North Greenville University Athletic Department, ho using the office of the Athletic Director, as well as the offices of the NGU Football coaching staff.
-Also contained within Hendricks Athletic Center is the athletic training room, the football locker rooms, and the Letterman’s Lounge, which hosts press conferences, booster club events, and other functions.
-Upstairs, Hendricks houses a weight room for student athletes, as well as the office of the North Greenville strength and condition coordinator.
+Hendricks, as it is known by most, is the hub of the North Greenville University Athletic Department, housing the office of the Athletic Director, as well as the offices of the NGU Football coaching staff.
+Also contained within Hendricks Athletic Center are the athletic training room, the football locker rooms, and the Letterman’s Lounge, which hosts press conferences, booster club events, and other functions.
+Upstairs, Hendricks houses a weight room for student-athletes, as well as the office of the North Greenville strength and condition coordinator.